mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 First and foremost, Belters need a ship.
 A Belter might be fortunate enough to either own a ship outright (or through Ship Shares) or be in a position to lease a craft.
 Whilst any kind of ship can be used for belt prospecting, there are some essential requirements:

-- Cabin space: many Belter ships sacrifice comfort for cargo capacity, and Belters are famed for enduring uncomfortable/ minimal accommodation if it means optimising profit
+- Cabin space: many Belter ships sacrifice comfort for cargo capacity, and Belters are famed for enduring uncomfortable/ minimal accommodation if it means optimizing profit
 - Free cargo space tonnage for the yield and for equipment; 10 tons is considered the minimum
 - Appropriate sensor arrays calibrated for the part of the asteroid belt being surveyed
 - Communications equipment capable of rapidly reaching known outposts in case of emergency (supplied, usually, as part of the ship’s comms package, but by no means guaranteed)